 First Steps

-1. Define the answer standard.
-Decide whether the workflow needs grounded answers with citations or just conversational assistance.
+- Define the answer standard.
+Decide whether the workflow needs grounded, cited answers or just conversational assistance.

-3. Test one real query set.
-Use ten to twenty recurring internal questions and judge whether the winning system needs retrieval quality, citations, and access control to be trusted.
+- Test with real queries.
+Run ten to twenty recurring internal questions and judge whether trust requires retrieval quality, citations, and access control.

 Practical Solution Pattern